ncsa/ncsa_system_documentation/docs/source/allocations/index.rst

    Industry - non-academic applications.

+.. [#f2]
-   If you are interested in a resource but are outside of the target user group(s), :ref:`submit a support request <general-support>` to discuss your options.
+   If you are interested in a resource but are outside of the target user group(s), please :ref:`submit a support request <general-support>` to discuss your options.

 |